-Dwelling can sometimes make our obsessions worse, but what matters is how we cope and manage our obsessions so that we can live our lives successfully.
-Unfortunately, for many people their obsessions become a fix as they continue to pay homage to it.
+Dwelling can sometimes make our obsessions worse, but what matters is how we manage and cope with our obsessions so that we can live our lives successfully.
+Unfortunately, when we’re not aware we have an obsession, the obsession will become a fix as we continue to pay homage to it.

 As with all medical conditions, if it’s impossible to live your life successfully, then it’s advisable to get professional help.